w86763777/pytorch-gan-collections/Readme.md

 Pytorch implementation of unsupervised GANs.

-For more defails about calculating Inception Score and FID using pytorch can be found in [pytorch-inception-score-fid](https://github.com/w86763777/pytorch-inception-score-fid)
+For more defails about calculating Inception Score and FID using pytorch can be found here [pytorch_gan_metrics](https://github.com/w86763777/pytorch-gan-metrics)

 ## Models
 - [x] DCGAN